 Coping with emotional and social effects

-Your family can have emotional and social effects as well as physical effects after a cancer diagnosis.
+Your family can have emotional and social effects after a cancer diagnosis.
 This may include dealing with difficult emotions, such as anxiety or anger, or managing stress.
 Sometimes, patients and their families have problems expressing how they feel to their loved ones, or people do not know what to say in response.
 Some have found that talking to an oncology social worker, counselor, or member of the clergy can help them develop more effective ways of coping and talking about cancer.

 You can also find coping strategies for emotional and social effects in a separate section of this website.
 This section includes many resources for finding support and information to meet your family’s needs.

 Coping with the costs of cancer care

 Cancer treatment can be expensive.
 It is often a big source of stress and anxiety for families dealing with a cancer diagnosis.
 In addition to treatment costs, many people find they have extra, unplanned expenses related to their child’s care.
 Families are encouraged to talk about financial concerns with a member of their health care team.
 Learn more about managing financial considerations, in a separate part of this website.

 Family members and friends play an important role in taking care of a child with ALL.
 This is called being a caregiver.
 As a parent or guardian, you are the primary caregiver for your child.
 However, friends and family members can give your family valuable support, even if they live far away.

 When your child has ALL, you may have an additional range of responsibilities.
 These may include giving medications or managing symptoms and side effects.
 However, it is important to seek help from others.
 Below are some of the responsibilities your family or friends could help with: